 "When employees are injured on the job, workers' compensation provides financial coverage for their medical bills, lost wages and other expenses," said Jeff Somers, president of Insureon.
 "In addition to protecting employees, workers' compensation limits employers' exposure to lawsuits after work-related injuries."

 Editor's note: Looking for workers' compensation insurance?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-What does your state require?
+1. What does your state require for workers' comp insurance?

 To understand workers' compensation requirements, you need to check your state laws.
 Only Texas doesn't mandate that companies provide workers' compensation for their employees.
 State laws further require that your workers' comp policies be audited regularly to ensure you are paying an appropriate amount for the risk exposure your people face on the job.

 "Since workers' compensation laws are regulated at the state level, business owners should first determine when workers' compensation insurance is required for their business," Somers said.
 "Usually, it's as soon as they hire an employee."
 [Interested in business liability insurance?
 Check out our best picks.]

 Some states exempt you from getting workers' comp coverage if you are the sole employee of your business.
 Before you opt to use this exemption, Somers suggests weighing the potential expense of the claim against the cost of insurance.

 "Since most health insurance plans exclude coverage for work-related injuries, sole proprietors may be putting their livelihood on the line if they opt to skip workers' comp coverage for themselves," he added.

 2. What is the age of your workforce?

 "As employees age, the propensity for injury increases," said Quinten Lovejoy, risk advisor at the Crane Agency.
 "At the same time, a younger workforce brings about less experience and an increased chance of on-the-job injury."